 - Borrower’s loan maturity cannot be unlimited

-- Lender’s loan maturity cannot depend on the remaining funds in the liquidity pool
+- The lender’s loan maturity cannot depend on the remaining funds in the liquidity pool.

-- Borrower’s and lenders want to fix the loan interest and loan maturity for reducing the risks on both sides – no more fluctuating interest rates, but the stability
+- Borrowers and lenders want to fix the loan interest and loan maturity to reduce the risks on both sides – no more fluctuating interest rates and stability.

 - Crypto Credit Scoring